LosFuzzys/LosTemplates/README.md

 a PR.
 Feel free to implement new features, but we recommend opening an issue for discussion before implementing it :)

-## Security

-Found a missconfiguration/vulnerability in the templates and want to report it privately?
-Send an email to `team@losfuzzys.net`

 ## FAQ

 **Why not an nsjail config:**